 It might seem to be something of an oddity or perhaps a misnomer to say that one of the main tourist attractions in Nassau is a staircase.
 I mean, after all, aren’t we on vacation to relax?
-Be that as it may, the truth of the matter is that the number one tourist attraction in Nassau (unless you count the beach) is indeed a staircase – the Queen’s Staircase, to be exact.
+Be that as it may, the truth of the matter is that the number one tourist attraction (unless you count the beach) is indeed a staircase – the Queen’s Staircase in Nassau, to be exact.

 So if you’re going to see a staircase on your trip it has to be impressive.
 So it is fitting, then that this staircase is indeed a royal staircase.

 Built around 1794, the limestone staircase is a 102-foot vertical climb with exactly 65 steps – one for each year of Queen Victoria’s rule.
 Cut entirely by hand out of the side of a mountain, the staircase is a symbol of the hard work achievable by those with the determination to do it (in this case, the local slaves).